Ryan Reynolds Built the Most Carefully Constructed Nice-Guy Brand in Hollywood. Here's Where It Started Cracking

 But here is the distinction that matters: being a nice person and running a nice-person brand are not the same activity.
 One is a character trait.
 The other is a business strategy.
 Ryan Reynolds has been doing both simultaneously for so long that the line between them has become genuinely difficult to locate — possibly for him as much as for us.

 The most revealing moment of the last two years was not the lawsuit, or the staged paparazzi shots, or the Nicepool character.
 It was the National Board of Review speech — the moment he stood at a podium honouring the Wicked cast and used it to position himself as a feminist ally while simultaneously taking a shot at Baldoni.
-Multiple critics noted that he appeared to be absorbing the cast's goodwill by proximity.
 That is not a nice-guy move.
 That is a brand-management move dressed up as a nice-guy move.
 The difference is in the intent, and the intent was legible.

 Parker Posey's face during that period said everything that everyone else was working very hard to not say out loud.
 We respect the face.